REDACTD-DEV/notes/memory-forensics/windows.md

 - lsasio.exe: When Credential Guard is enabled, the functionality of lsass.exe is split between two processes – itself and lsaiso.exe.
 Most of the functionality stays within lsass.exe, but the important role of safely storing account credentials moves to lsaiso.exe
+- explorer.exe: Created by an instance of userinit.exe that exits

 | Image Name        | Path                                        | Instances           | User Account | Start Time                      |
 |-------------------|---------------------------------------------|---------------------|--------------|---------------------------------|